-- Advanced issues in drug and alcohol counseling as SW661 for MSSW students and SW361 for BSW students (offered in Fall and Spring semesters)
+- SW661 for MSSW students and SW361 for BSW students: Advanced issues in drug and alcohol counseling (offered in Fall and Spring semesters)

-- Substance abuse (to be offered in Spring as a normal class, and in the Summer as an online class) as SW662 for MSSW students and SW362 for BSW students.
+- SW662 for MSSW students and SW362 for BSW students: Substance abuse (to be offered in Spring as a normal class, and in the Summer as an online class)

-- Fall advanced practicum class listed as SW672 for MSSW students
+- SW672 for MSSW students: Fall advanced practicum class

-- Spring advanced practicum class listed as SW673 for MSSW students
+- SW673 for MSSW students: Spring advanced practicum class

 Class hour requirements for the CADC: